Cleveland Torso Murderer: Frank Dolezal

+Francis Sweeney

 The other lead suspect, Dr. Francis Edward “Frank” Sweeney (May 5, 1894 – July 9, 1964), was a veteran of World War I who was part of a medical unit that conducted amputations in the field and at one point suffered nerve damage from a gas attack.
 After the war, Sweeney became an alcoholic due to pathological anxiety and depression derived from his wartime experiences.
 His heavy drinking began in 1929; by 1934 his alcoholism led to a separation from his wife.

 Sweeney was personally interviewed by Ness.
-Before the interrogation, Sweeney was found to be so intoxicated that he was held in a hotel room for three days until he sobered up.
-Under questioning, he is said to have "failed to pass" two very early polygraph machine tests.
+Before the interrogation, he was found to be so intoxicated that he was held in a hotel room for three days until he sobered up.
+Under questioning, Sweeney is said to have "failed to pass" two polygraph tests.
 Both tests were administered by polygraph expert Leonarde Keeler, who told Ness that Sweeney was the culprit.
-Ness apparently felt there was little chance of obtaining a successful prosecution, however, especially as Sweeney was the first cousin of one of Ness's political opponents, U.S. Congressman Martin L. Sweeney, who had hounded Ness publicly about his failure to catch the killer.
-(Note: Congressman Sweeney's daughter married the son of Cuyahoga County Sheriff Martin O'Donnell (1886–1941) (See Dolezal case).)
+Ness apparently felt there was little chance of obtaining a successful prosecution, however, especially as Sweeney was the first cousin of one of Ness' political opponents, U.S. Congressman Martin L. Sweeney, who had hounded Ness publicly about his failure to catch the killer.
+(Note: Congressman Sweeney's daughter married the son of Cuyahoga County Sheriff Martin O'Donnell (1886–1941), who had earlier faced scrutiny for the death of Frank Dolezal in his custody.)

 After Sweeney committed himself to an institution, there were no more leads or connections that police could assign to him as a possible suspect.
-From his confinement, Sweeney sent threatening postcards and harassed Ness and his family into the 1950s; the postcards stopped arriving only after his death.
+From his confinement, Sweeney sent threatening postcards to Ness and his family into the 1950s; the postcards stopped arriving only after Ness' death in 1957.
 Sweeney died in a veterans' hospital in Dayton, Ohio, on July 9, 1964.

 While Sweeney was considered a viable suspect, the evidence against him was purely circumstantial.
 In 1929, Sweeney was a surgical resident at St. Alexis Hospital in the Kingsbury Run area.
 He also had an office on the same street where a man named Emil Fronek claimed a doctor had tried to drug him in 1934.
 Fronek's story was ultimately discounted as he could not relocate the building with police the following day.
 Upon finding a victim with drugs in her system and looking through buildings, it was found that Sweeney did have an office next to a coroner, in the area where Fronek had suggested he had been drugged.
 Sweeney would practice in their morgue, which would have been a clean and convenient location to kill victims.